saugataroyarghya/Analog-Clock-Reader/README.md

 ```

 ## Usage
-1. Place the image of an analog clock in the `input_images` folder.
-2. Run the Python script to process the image:
+1. Run the Python script to star the application
     ```bash
-    python clock_reader.py --image input_images/your_clock_image.jpg
+    python main.py
     ```
-3. The processed image, along with the detected clock face, hands, and calculated time, will be displayed.
+2. Select an image of an analog clock in the `input_images` folder.
+3. Maximize the window to see the output results with the intermediary steps

+## Demo Images

 ## How it Works
 1. **Preprocessing**: